cshawky/WinCertes/README.md

 # WinCertes - ACME Client for Windows

 WinCertes is a simple ACMEv2 Client for Windows, able to manage the automatic issuance and renewal of SSL Certificates, for IIS or other web servers.
-It is based on [Certes](https://github.com/fszlin/certes) Library and [Certes](https://github.com/aloopkin/WinCertes).
+It is based on [Certes](https://github.com/fszlin/certes) Library.
 Pre-compiled binaries are available from GitHub (just look for the standard GitHub menu entry).

 ![GPLv3 License](https://www.gnu.org/graphics/gplv3-88x31.png)

-- cshawky\WinCertes updates:
-    - All registry details now stored under a subkey
-    - Support for information in the root key (but prefer user moves the values into the named subkey)
-    - Support for "extra" subkey
-    - Legacy support of aloopkin\WinCertes registry setup has had limited testing.
-    - Huge changes to the options and registry interface (to support unlimited certificates and legacy support).
-    - Registry create rewritten and tested as creation of HKLM\Software\WinCertes kept failing on Win10 and Win2016 with UAC, Antivirus, Malware Bytes and Acronis Active Protection all enabled.
-    - More diagnostic debugging added, but could not get NLog loglevel change to take effect so added command line check before initialising logs.
-New parameter --debug to increase debug without recompilation.
-    - Lots of testing of --certname -d -x -a --reset --show --creatednskeys -l -e -f
-    - Added built in support to create PEM type certificates --exportpem
-        - Private Key PEM
-        - Full Certificate PEM with private key (e.g. VisualSVN Server)
-        - Separate Certificate PEM without private key (e.g. hMailServer)
-        - PFX for IIS unchanged, still need IIS certificate to revoke it (why have not researched)
-    - Added support for password entry
-    - Added attempt for Elevation if not run as administrator or UAC active
-    - All certificate files stored in a folder = Environment.CurrentDirectory + "\\Certificates"
-    - Assumes WinCertes.exe is installed to C:\Program Files\WinCertes or CWD.
-    - Certificate path is stored in registry but not yet read at startup.
-Once supported this would allow each set of certificates to be written to a different folder.
-The folder should have restricted access due to the potential existence of the private RSA key text file.
-    - Tested on Windows 10, Windows 2016
-    - TODO Ensure this readme matches the new code
-    - TODO Get github community to confirm IIS, DNS registration features work
-    - TODO .\Samples\ scripts were drafted late, not tested before all of the changes above.
-Update and simplify scripts.
-Add scheduled task script to the mix that includes example for start/stop of IIS, Firewall rules, hMailServer and VisualSVN.

 Requirements:
 - Windows Server 2008 R2 SP1 or higher (.Net 4.6.1 or higher), 64-bit